orkes-io/docs/docs/how-tos/continuous_integration.md

 sidebar_position: 4
 ---

-# Continuous Integration Continuous Deployment
+# CI/CD with Github Actions

 Continuous Integration Continuous Deployment (CI/CD) is the concept of frequently updating your code, and pushing the updates into production immediately.